 PSHE (which includes Relationships, Health and Sex Education) is taught weekly through a planned programme of work that follows the Jigsaw PSHE programme.
 Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
-Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
-It allows us to retrieve and interleave knowledge and skills to build mastery over time.
+Teaching strategies are varied and are mindful of preferred learning styles and the need for adaptive teaching approaches.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
-This enables us to generate a whole school focus for adults and children alike.
+This enables each Puzzle to start with an introductory collective worship, generating a whole school focus for adults and children alike.

 There are six Puzzles in Jigsaw that are designed to progress in sequence from September to July.
 Each Puzzle has six Pieces (lessons) which work towards an 'end product', for example, The School Learning Charter or The Garden of Dreams and Goals.

-Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education but enhanced to address children's needs today); and one is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
+Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the nonstatutory national framework for PSHE Education but enhanced to address children's needs today); and one is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
 The enhancements mean that Jigsaw is relevant to children living in today's world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.